AlexanderZatserkovnyy/sipcalls2wav/README.md

 ```
 inotify-payload2wav /data/pcaps1/payload /data/pcaps1/wav
 ```
 tap-rtpsave.c is a tap extension for tshark which working like write-splitted-voip-with-db.lua but is more elaborated and faster.
-Usage:
 To build tshark with it, you need to put tap-rtpsave.c in the ui/cli subdirectory of wireshark sources, add it to CMakeLists.txt,ui/cli/Makefile and to ui/cli/tshark-tap-register.c
 (or, if you want to do patching before ./configure , to CMakeLists.txt,ui/cli/Makefile.am,ui/cli/Makefile.in and to ui/cli/tshark-tap-register.c).
 You need also add libpq to tshark building (e.g add -lpq to LIBS = -lz -lm in wireshark-2.4.1/Makefile ).